-SABB has a set of independently validated corporate scorecards to calculate the PD for each exposure.
+SABB has a set of validated corporate scorecards to calculate the PD for each exposure.
 Along with this, specific LGD & EAD engines are being developed to calculate the respective LGD & EAD for each client.
 The output from these engines, combined with additional appropriate data such as maturity, allow SABB to calculate RWA based on the IRB-A approach.
-It is important to note that each distinct portfolio has a dedicated PD scorecard to determine the appropriate credit risk rating.
-These scorecards are reviewed at least annually and approved by the RMM.
+These scorecards are reviewed periodically through the Risk governance process.

 For retail portfolios SABB uses a wide range of application and behavioural models and has completed a risk segmentation process as well as having developed a full range of Basle II IRB-A compliant scorecards to calculate expected and unexpected losses for each retail portfolio.

 SABB is currently in the process of embedding these models into its capital generation system.